Orders, decorations, and medals of Brunei: Investiture

 The actual investiture involves awardees being given badges in a ceremony by the Sultan or sometimes the Crown Prince upon the Sultan's discretion.
 The ceremony is traditionally held in Lapau which is a type of ceremonial hall for royal ceremonies in the Bruneian culture.
 At present, the state decorations to the third class are always conferred by Sultan Hassanal Bolkiah in a royal ceremony held annually on the day of the Sultan's birthday on 15 July at Balai Singgahsana Indera Buana, a ceremonial hall within Istana Nurul Iman, the Sultan's palace.
 Meanwhile, the state decorations of lower classes as well as medals of honour are conferred by the Sultan or the Crown Prince Al-Muhtadee Billah in other ceremonies on other days, although commonly held in conjunction with the said birthday celebration.
 They had been traditionally held at the Lapau building in Bandar Seri Begawan's city centre but in recent years they have been held at the Lapau hall within the palace instead to accommodate the growing number of awardees.

 Decorations and medals

 The following are the lists of state decorations and medals of honour of Brunei.
 All of their names are styled in the Malay language, nevertheless many of the names have also been officially given the equivalents in English, that is by the Department of Adat Istiadat.

 State decorations

 Medals of honour

 Below is a list of the current medals of honour (Pingat-Pingat Kehormatan):

 Medals related to national events

 There are also several medals which are awarded in conjunction with certain national events:

 Medals for armed forces of Brunei

-The following are the medals of honour specifically for the armed forces of Brunei;
+The following are the medals of honour specifically for the armed forces of Brunei:

+Foreign honours

+British awards granted in Brunei generally fall into two main categories.
+The first category comprises honorary awards given to the Sultan and senior officials, while the second includes ordinary awards granted to British officials and advisors residing in Brunei.
+Additionally, some native Borneans may have received the General Service Medal and campaign medals, featuring clasps for "Brunei" and "Borneo" respectively, in recognition of their services during the period from 1962 to 1966.